 Ecco Women’s Off Road Athletic Sandals – Best Sandals for Walking Long Distances

 They offer great foot support – one of the key considerations if you are planning on wearing sandals while on the trail.
-What’s more, they have great grip and traction on pretty much every surface we’ve tried them out on.
+What’s more, they have great grip and traction on pretty much every surface I’ve tried them out on.

-- Love the microfibre coating underfoot – very comfortable.
+- Microfibre coating underfoot – very comfortable

-- Quite a narrow fit – can be difficult if you have wide feet.
+- Quite a narrow fit – can be difficult if you have wide feet

 Merrell Women’s Siren Strap Sandals – Most Comfortable Walking Sandals

 Comfort is one of the main reasons to wear walking sandals rather than boots.
 It was a tough call choosing the most comfortable women’s walking sandals, but the Merrell Women’s Siren Strap Sandals pipped the others to the post.